jordan-yee/kakoune-git-mode/README.md

 ## License

+- Thanks to [Mawww](https://github.com/mawww) for an awesome editor.
-Thanks a lot to the author(s) of the Kakoune git wrapper script for providing the Kakoune git commands.
+- Thanks to the author(s) of the Kakoune git wrapper script for providing the Kakoune git commands.

 MIT